 The division also hosts over 50 courses per year in Edinburgh as well as Director networks in the Highlands and Orkney.

 The key role for the IoD in Scotland is to provide help, support and guidance for directors and other business leaders.
 By doing so we aim to help them develop and function even better, therefore helping the businesses to thrive and, in turn, the Scottish economy to grow.

-The Winter Edition 2017 for IoD Scotland's Magazine is available to you now.
+The Summer Edition 2018 for IoD Scotland's Magazine is available to you now.

 Read the latest news here